-Public health epidemiologist: Adolescent health, sexual and reproductive health, social equity, behaviour change, morbidity and mortality surveillance, non-communicable diseases, malaria.
+Public health epidemiologist: Adolescent health, sexual and reproductive health, social equity, behaviour change, morbidity and mortality surveillance, non-communicable diseases, malaria, COVID-19.

 Menstrual Health Management: Research on the effect of unmet menstrual needs on girls’ and women’s health, social equity, education and life-chances; quantifying the impact of interventions on improving girls’ and women’s equity in terms of their improved health, schooling and employment.
 PPH is involved with global advocacy and support of policy and implementation and provides support to research and programmes internationally.